AhmadBan/async-ATCommand-GSM-for-Linux/README.md

 ```
 # How this library structured?

 Everything is working around a thread and a queue that holds all commands that are going to be executed in the GSM module.
-You fill the queue inside your code and the library does everything for you and by declaring a callback function you can be informed about the result(Either an OK or ERROR or more).
+You fill the queue inside your code and the library does everything for you and, by declaring a callback function, you can be informed about the result(Either an OK or ERROR or more).

 ### commands